circulosmeos/gztool/README.md

 Also **`gztool` can monitor a growing gzip file** (for example, a log created by rsyslog directly in gzip format) and generate the index on-the-fly, thus reducing in the practice to zero the time of index creation.
 See the `-S` (*Supervise*) option.

-* Index size is approximately 1% or less of compressed gzip file.
+* Index size is always less than 1% of compressed gzip file.
 The bigger the gzip usually the better the proportion.

 Note that the size of the index depends on the span between index points on the uncompressed stream: by default it is 10 MiB, this means that when retrieving randomly situated data only 10/2 = 5 MiB of uncompressed data must be decompressed (on average) no matter the size of the gzip file - which is a fairly low value!
 The span between index points can be adjusted with `-s` (*span*) option.